ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

 ## Getting help on a command
 {: #command_cli_help}

-To get help on how to use a command, complete the followimg steps:
+To get help on how to use a command, complete the following steps:

 1. Log in to a region, organization, and space in the {{site.data.keyword.cloud_notm}}.

-2. Get the list of supported comnmands and identify the one that you need.
+2. Get the list of supported commands and identify the one that you need.
 Run the command:

     ```
     ibmcloud at help